 Monitor progress and evaluate the program

-It is important to regularly monitor the progress of the mentoring relationships and gather feedback from both mentors and mentees.
+It is important to regularly monitor the progress of female mentoring relationships and gather feedback from both mentors and mentees.
 This will help identify any issues or challenges that may arise and make adjustments as needed to ensure the program is meeting its objectives.

 Celebrate successes and continually improve